geneontology/noctua_app_stack/production/PRODUCTION_README.md

 3. github\_client\_id and github\_client\_secret  - Github OAuth
 4. Docker.
 Docker commands are executed from a terminal window or Windows command prompt
 5. Blazegraph journal file. `production/gen_journal.sh` has instructions on creating one.
 Or download a test journal from the last release: http://current.geneontology.org/products/blazegraph/blazegraph-production.jnl.gz.
 6. Determine the workspace namespace pattern.
 If this is for testing purposes, the workspace name should have your initials and the label 'test' as part of its name.
 For example, for testing, aes-noctua-test-2024-10-02 or for production,  noctua-production-2024-10-02.
 Since, the namespace will be used multiple times, to make things easier, and more imporatantly, to prevent creating actual instances with labels containing `YYYYY-MM-DD`, open up a text editor and enter the namespace.
+Note that 6g.2 will likely be a custom NEO instance setup separately at https://github.com/geneontology/amigo/blob/master/provision/production/PRODUCTION_PROVISION_README.md .

 In addition to noctua, other instances and artifacts will also be created.
 These should also follow the namespace pattern: